jalapeno/SRv6_dCloud_Lab/README.md

 ## Lab Topology

-Each lab instance consists of four virtual machines.
+Each lab instance consists of five virtual machines.
 The first VM, where we'll do most of our work, hosts seven dockerized IOS-XR routers in a simulated WAN design.
-Additionally there are a pair of client VMs named Amsterdam and Rome.
-Each client system is running the Ubuntu OS.
-The fourth VM is an Ubuntu node running Kubernetes and hosting the Jalapeno application.
+Additionally there are three "client" VMs named Amsterdam, Rome, and Berlin.
+These VMs represent customers or consumers of our network and are each running the Ubuntu OS.
+The fifth VM is an Ubuntu node running Kubernetes and hosting the Jalapeno application.

 ![Lab Topology](/topo_drawings/overview-topology-large.png)